The hardest thing about going through an existential crisis is that you feel constantly depressed and alienated.

 What is an Existential Crisis?
 (Definition)

 Put simply, an existential crisis is a period in life where a person is at a crossroads and is questioning their entire reality.
 They may wonder what the meaning of their life is and whether they have a higher purpose.
 They may wonder whether life itself has meaning or is just a random, chaotic product of chance.
 And as a result, they may suffer from tremendous anxiety, depression, isolation, and feelings of being lost.
+The existential crisis is often spiritual in nature and is sometimes a byproduct (or trigger of) the spiritual emergency.

 15 Signs You’re Experiencing an Existential Crisis